rocky1207/designer/README.md

 #designer
-This is some html and css website
+This is some html and scss website